taherelsheikh/Reminders/JavaScript.md

 newYearsResolutions[1] = 'Learn a new language';
 ```
 ##### Push
-> - Push if similar to append in Python
+push is similar to append in Python

 ```javascript
 newYearsResolutions.push("book", "cook");